 Arriving in a new country is never easy especially when you don’t really know anyone who’s been there before.
 That’s what happened to me when I decided to study abroad in Munich for my exchange program.

 I arrived there with my suitcase.
 And without a clue on how I would manage to make friends and do all the paperwork.
-Munich University of Applied Sciences helped me with my health insurance (Public or Private) and public transportation papers.
+Munich University of Applied Sciences helped me with my health insurance (Expat, Public or Private) and public transportation papers.
 And that’s it.
-Then my landlord explained to me that I had to register to something called KVR (Kreisverwaltungsreferat, it’s the registration office) and it seemed important.
+Then my landlord explained to me that I had to register for something called KVR (Kreisverwaltungsreferat, it’s the registration office) and it seemed important.
 She gave me an address saying that I should go early in the morning because of the crowded lines; bringing with me my ID and accommodation contract.
 At the end, I waited 2 hours there (which is really not that bad), struggling with the registration lady since she didn’t speak any English.
 But with my stammering German and her patience; we did it!
 This was one of my hardest experience in Munich.

 Life in Munich

 Living the expat life at its fullest is also stepping out of its comfort zone and becoming friends with people from different countries.
 I truly enjoyed having an insight point of view from US citizen on Trump’s election.
 As well as a Brazilian opinion on Dilma Rousseff scandal, police demonstrations, and strikes.
 Having international friends is also a great way to improve your language skills.
 My first week in Munich was challenging since I was unsure about my words, sentences and my accent in English or German.
 At the end, I had to communicate and made progress real quickly.

 Living in a Student residence (Studentenstadt) helped me meeting new people quite easily.
 Each Thursday there was a party in one of the buildings of the residence.